- Política y regulación de cuidado médico

 Prepare for ACA Year-End Reporting in Advance

 Verifying, cataloging, and reporting accurate data takes considerable time.
 Starting the process early helps avoid an unnecessary last-minute rush to gather information and costly late fees and penalties due to inaccuracies.
-Beginning in the third or fourth quarter of the previous calendar year, employers should start verifying employee records with each employee to ensure that all personnel data is accurate and current.
-Employers should also cross-reference facts such as employee hire dates and average hours worked if employees are newly eligible for benefits.

 Simplify ACA Compliance Through Outsourcing

-FAQs about ACA Reporting and Compliance
+FAQs About ACA Reporting and Compliance

 Understanding the requirements for ACA reporting and compliance is critical for businesses to meet their legal obligations and avoid potential penalties.
 Below are answers to common questions that clarify essential aspects of ACA compliance.